Banyc/Screenshot-OCR/README.md

 # Screenshot OCR

-Apply OCR to Screenshot Image.
+Apply OCR to Real-Time Screenshot in Single Key Pressing and a Mouse Dragging.

 ## Warnings